-Make sure your son or daughter is ready for growing school workloads and college challenges on the horizon, now is the time to help your son or daughter prepare with Sylvan’s study skills program in Washington.
+Make sure your son or daughter is ready for growing school workloads and the future challenges of college with Sylvan’s study skills program in Washington.
 Our program focuses on problem solving, critical thinking and life management skills that kids in grades 4-12 can use to organize their schoolwork and manage their busy schedules more effectively.
 You'll see a noticeable difference in your son or daughter's confidence as he or she gains tools and techniques that can be used in school and beyond!
-Help your child get equipped for success: get in touch with your local Sylvan in Washington today to get started or to find out more.
+We're ready to equip your child for success: simply contact your local Sylvan in Washington to get started or to find out more.

 Laying the Groundwork for Future Success

-- How to manage workloads and schedules better.
+- How to better manage time and workloads.

-- Strategies for short-term and long-term goal setting.
+- Strategies to set achievable short-term and long-term goals.

-- Organizational methods for effective personal study areas and efficient approaches to homework.
+- Organizational methods for setting up an effective personal study area and tackling homework.

-- How to set personal expectations, track grades and make effective use of an academic calendar.
+- How to track grades and design an academic calendar.